sserrato/azurecloudautomatedELKstackdeployment/README.md

 The advantage of the jump box:
 - The jump box prevents all Azure VM's to expose to the public.
 We can do monitoring and logging on a single box.
 We can easily turn the ON/OFF remote desktop connectivity feature.
 By using the network security group, we can restrict the IP addresses to communicate with the Jump box.

-_TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_